 History of the building

-2 Royal Avenue was designed by WJ Barre between 1864 and 1869.
+The 2 Royal Avenue building was designed by WJ Barre between 1864 and 1869.
 Originally the building was the head office of the Provincial Bank of Ireland.

 Barre was a prolific Irish architect who built many well-known buildings in Ireland in a Gothic Revival style.
-His best known works include the Albert Memorial Clock and Ulster Hall.
-When Barre died following a short by illness in 1867 at the age of 37, architecture firm Turner and Williamson completed the building.
+His best-known works include the Albert Memorial Clock and Ulster Hall.
+When Barre died following a short illness in 1867, at the age of 37, the architecture firm Turner and Williamson completed the building.

 The impressive seven-bay façade is missing an elaborate sculpture that was intended for the pediment.
 A key feature is the beautiful, circular dome over an octagonal arcade.
 It is supported by corbelled columns that lead up to a Gothic gallery.

-In the 1990s, the building was converted into a Tesco Metro store, with architects from the firm WDR and RT Taggart restoring the building.
+In the 1990s, the building was converted into a Tesco Metro store, with architects from the firm WDR and RT Taggart carrying out the restoration.